collocations.org

 at first sight

-(= hate seeing sb/sth) I never could stand the sight of blood.
+I can't stand the sight of blood.

-a clear sight of sth
+a clear sight of sth (esp.
+BrE)

-He didn''t shoot until he had a clear sight of the goal.
+He didn't shoot until he had a clear sight of the goal.

-(= to recognize sb without knowing them well),
+know sb by sight (= to recognize sb without knowing them well)

-the mere/very sight of sb/sth
+the mere sight of sb/sth, the very sight of sb/sth

 The mere sight of her sitting there made his heart beat faster.

-sick of the sight of sb/sth
+sick of the sight of sb/sth (esp.
+BrE)

-We''ve shared an office for too long and we''re sick of the sight of each other.
+We've shared an office for too long and we're sick of the sight of each other.

 3. position where sth can be seen

-VERB + SIGHT
+VERB + sight

 come into